Spherical subcategories in representation theory: Introduction

 Note that the resulting spherical subcategories are always derived categories of finite-dimensional algebras.
-While the algebras and categories are rather straightforward, this approach helps computing the posets in some examples.
+While the spherical subcategories of the theorem are simpler than in the geometric case (being direct sums), this result helps computing the posets.
 As one instance of this, we prove that spherelike posets can get arbitrarily complicated: in \hyref{Lemma}{lem:arbitrary_posets}, we show that any finite poset occurs as a subposet of the spherelike poset of some hereditary algebra.

-Moreover, we show that for Vossieck's discrete derived algebras \cite{Vossieck}, there are spherelike objects such that the spherical subcategory is not the derived category of a finite-dimensional algebra or a projective variety; see \hyref{Proposition}{prop:spherelikes_DDA}.
-In \hyref{Example}{ex:non-commutative_curve}, we present a spherelike object with the same properties for an algebra coming from a non-commutative nodal curve.
+Moreover, we show that for Vossieck's derived-discrete algebras \cite{Vossieck}, there are spherelike objects such that the spherical subcategory is not the derived category of a finite-dimensional algebra or a projective variety; see \hyref{Proposition}{prop:spherelikes_DDA}.
+In \hyref{Example}{ex:non-commutative_curve}, we present a spherelike object with the same properties for the algebra $\Lambda_1$ that can be seen as coming from a non-commutative nodal curve.

 We present some examples of posets that can occur in spherelike posets, drawing their Hasse diagrams.
-The left-hand example is the spherelike poset of both a tame hereditary algebra and a discrete-derived algebra; the middle is an instance of \hyref{Lemma}{lem:arbitrary_posets}; the right-hand example is part of a family of hereditary algebras whose spherelike posets contain the given chains.
+The left-hand example is the spherelike poset of both a tame hereditary algebra and a derived-discrete algebra; the middle is an instance of \hyref{Lemma}{lem:arbitrary_posets}; the right-hand example is part of a family of hereditary algebras whose spherelike posets contain the given chains.